 While collapsing rows (like

-index_by() will update the key and index respectively.
+index_by() will take care of updating the key and index respectively.
 This

 summarise() combo can help with regularising a tsibble of irregular time space too.

 Temporal data often involves moving window calculations.
 Several functions in tsibble allow for different variations of moving windows using purrr-like syntax:

 pstretch(): fixing an initial window and expanding to include more observations.